New Q&A tool launched

 Once you submit your question, you will receive an acknowledgement of receipt and ESMA staff will review your question.
 Should further information and/or clarification be needed to answer your question, ESMA staff will contact you.

-Questions which have significant relevance on the single market or on a level playing field, in addition to those questions from investor associations and financial market participants, will generally be prioritised over others.
+Questions stemming from EU stakeholders and that have significant relevance on the single market or on matters with important legal risks and significant cross-border effects, in addition to those questions from investor associations and associations of regulated firms, will generally be prioritised over others.

 Please note that not all submitted questions necessarily result in a response from ESMA.
 Furthermore, where questions are of general interest, ESMA will not reply directly to you but will publish the response on its website.